rechati/brio/README.md

 brio extract
 ```

-- Scans the current directory for `*.py` files by default.
+- Scans the current directory for supported files by default.
 - Prints all tagged snippets found.

 ### Extract Specific Categories